 Lightroom has fantastic support for a huge range of cameras and lenses.
 It automatically detects the camera type and all the associated photo settings using the image file’s metadata.
 When editing your images, you can also use the profile correction feature which automatically removes any distortion like vignetting or chromatic aberration.

 Pricing is always a factor when choosing what software works for you.
 Skylum and Adobe use a different approach to pricing.
 For example, Luminar 4 is available as a single-product purchase with a one-off cost.
 In contrast, Lightroom is only available via a monthly subscription

 If you don’t want to commit to a monthly subscription, Luminar 4 is definitely the better choice.
-For a single user license, it costs just $54 which I feel is incredibly cheap for the features and utility you get.
-There is also upgraded packages that include other Skylum software like the upcoming Luminar AI, and Aurora HDR.
+For a single-user license, it costs just $54 which I feel is incredibly cheap for the features and utility you get.
+There are also upgraded packages that include other Skylum software like the upcoming Luminar AI, and Aurora HDR.

 In contrast, the minimum you can pay for Lightroom is $9.98/month.
 The benefit of this, however, is that you get Lightroom Classic, Lightroom CC, Photoshop, and 20GB of free cloud storage.
 You also get access to a host of other Adobe Creative Cloud software like Adobe Spark.
 I can understand that many people may be apprehensive about paying for a software subscription, but I feel the basic “Photography” package from Adobe is good value.

 Edited Photo Examples

 To show you what each program is capable of, I have fully edited some of my own photos so you can see what the software is capable of.
-To view a larger preview of each image simple click on the thumbnail:
+To view a larger preview of each image simply click on the thumbnail: